NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Select region `us-west-1` (North California)
 1. Services -> Compute -> EC2
 1. Instances -> Instances
-  1. right click on an instance in the group
+1. Right click on an instance in the group
 1. if this is your first time connecting
   1. Get Password
   1. paste contents of private key from the key pair you selected above (or choose file)
   1. Decrypt Password
   1. copy to clipboard
-  1. download remote desktop (RDP) file
+1. Download remote desktop (RDP) file
-  1. double click RDP file to open remote desktop
+1. Double click RDP file to open remote desktop
-  1. username: `admin`, password as above
+1. Username: `admin`, password as above
+1. The Landform tiling server should be located in `C:\tileserver`
+1. The [EC2Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html) log for the user data script should be at `C:\ProgramData\Amazon\EC2-Windows\Launch\Log\UserdataExecution`